wp-plugins/agp-font-awesome-collection/readme.txt

 * etc.

 Each icon is an Object and also has properties and methods.
-For example, if you need to get and show icon display name (e.g. “adn”), you need to use following code:
+For example, if you need to get and show icon display name (e.g. "adn"), you need to use following code:

 `<?php echo Fac()->getIconRepository()->findById('adn')->getName(); ?>`

-As result, will be displayed: “App.net”
+As result, will be displayed: "App.net"
-For more references you can check realization for “Fac_IconRepository” and  “Fac_IconEntity” classes in plugin code.
+For more references you can check realization for "Fac_IconRepository" and  "Fac_IconEntity" classes in plugin code.
 Also you can send any questions in plugin [support](https://wordpress.org/support/plugin/agp-font-awesome-collection) tab.

 == Installation ==